Mastering Sleep: Explore the 4 Pillars of Great Sleep

 The Importance of Sleep

 Before diving into the pillars, it is essential to understand why sleep matters.
-Sleep is not just a time for our bodies to rest.
-It is a critical period for recovery and rejuvenation.
-During sleep, our bodies repair tissues, synthesize proteins, and release hormones.
+Sleep is not just a time for our bodies to rest; it is a critical period for recovery and rejuvenation.
+During sleep, our bodies repair tissues, synthesise proteins, and release hormones.

 Lack of sleep can lead to various health issues, including obesity, heart disease, and diabetes.
 It can also affect your mental health, leading to anxiety and depression.
 Therefore, prioritising sleep is crucial for a healthy life.